-Under the Tax Code, any gain realized from the sale, exchange or retirement of securities, debentures and other certificates of indebtedness with an original maturity date of more than five years (as measured from the date of issuance of such securities, debentures or other certificates of indebtedness) shall not be subject to income tax.
-Thus, as the Bonds have a maturity of less than five (5) years (i.e., three (3) years), any gain realized by a Bondholder from the trading of the Bonds shall be subject to regular individual or corporate income tax, as the case may be.
+Under the Tax Code, gains realized from the sale, exchange or retirement of bonds, debentures and other certificates of indebtedness with an original maturity date of more than five years (as measured from the date of issuance of such bonds, debentures or other certificates of indebtedness) shall not be subject to income tax.
+As the Bonds have a maturity of less than five (5) years (i.e., three (3) years), any gain realized by a Bondholder from the trading of the Bonds shall be subject to regular individual or corporate income tax, as the case may be.